-- are misleading; - do not compare products or services that meet the same need or purpose; - discredit trademarks or present goods or services as imitations of those bearing a protected trademark; or - create confusion between the trader and the competitor or between trademarks.
+- · are misleading; - · do not compare products or services that meet the same need or purpose; - · discredit trademarks or present goods or services as imitations of those bearing a protected trademark; or - create confusion between the trader and the competitor or between trademarks.

-This allows traders may apply to the Circuit Court or the High Court for an order prohibiting the marketing communication of a competitor.
+Under the 2007 Regulations traders may also apply to the Circuit Court or the High Court for an order prohibiting the marketing communication of a competitor.